nilcons/crypto-key-derivation/README.md

 because the XRP wallets want to have a seed and then run the algorithm in the above picture on the seed to get the private key.
 But we don't have a seed, we have the private key itself.
-So because of this, the `xprv2xrp.py` tool will never be able to give you a seed usable with native XRP tools.
+So because of this, the `x2xrp.py` tool will never be able to give you a secret seed usable with native XRP tools.

 To interact with the XRP chain without a hardware wallet, somebody